 Mobility Equipment – types

-- The active wheelchair contributes to the user’s independence.
-This equipment must be available in different sizes, for both adults and children.
-The foldable backrest and quick release axles facilitate the transportation by train or by car.
-Depending on each user’s needs, additional adjustments can be made and diffferent parts are removable or adjustable such as the armrests, the rigid or folding footrest, the body and pelvis belts.
+The active wheelchair contributes to the user’s independence.
+This equipment must be available in different sizes, for adults and for children.
+The foldable backrest and quick release axles facilitate transportation by train or by car.
+Depending on each user’s needs, additional adjustments can be made and different parts are removable or adjustable such as the armrests, the rigid or folding footrest, the body and pelvis belts.

-- The orthopaedic wheelchair.
-This type of wheelchair is easy to use to go up and down ramps.
-It facilitates mobility inside and outside the home, but does not confer the same easy of use as an active wheelchair.
-The foot and armrests must be detachable and the footrest must be adjustable in height to allow adaptation to each user’s needs.
+The orthopedic wheelchair facilitates mobility inside and outside the home, but does not confer the same ease of use as an active wheelchair.
+The foot and armrests must be detachable and adjustable in height to allow adaptation to each user’s needs.
 The quick release axle facilitates easy removal and installation of wheels.
-The foldable backrest, as well as the vertical folding system, allows the wheelchair to be stored using very little space.
+The foldable backrest and the vertical folding system facilitate wheelchair storage in small spaces.

 - Mobility – using a special seating and positioning equipment, many children learn to propel independently.

-The special seating and positioning equipment must allow for individual adaptations such as: backrest, seat and footrest tilt angle, backrest and footrest height. seat depth, detacheable headrest, belts, abductor cushions and table.
+The seating equipment must allow for individual adaptations such as: backrest, seat and footrest tilt angle, backrest and footrest height, seat depth, detacheable headrest, belts, abductor cushions and table.

-Other types of mobility equipment useful for people with mobility disabilities and provided by the Motivation teams across the country are the walking frames, the crutches, the canes, shower chairs and toilet wheelchairs.
+- Other types of mobility equipment useful for people with mobility disabilities include walking frames, crutches, canes, shower chairs and toilet wheelchairs.

-For further informtion on how to obtain an appropriate wheelchair, please contact us at 0800 080 763 – free of charge Monday to Friday, between 9 am to 4 pm.
+For further information on how to obtain an appropriate wheelchair, please contact us at 0800 030 762 – free of charge Monday to Friday, between 9 AM to 4 PM.